panjamo/text_highlighter/README.md

 # Text Highlighter for Zed

-A Zed extension that replicates the functionality of VS Code's text-marker extension, allowing you to highlight and navigate through text patterns in your code.
+A Zed extension that aims to replicate the functionality of VS Code's text-marker extension, allowing you to highlight and navigate through text patterns in your code.

+> **IMPORTANT**: Due to current limitations in the Zed extension API (0.5.0), the highlighting feature cannot directly modify the editor's visual display.
+This extension tracks highlight patterns internally but cannot apply visual highlights yet.
+We're waiting for future Zed API enhancements to fully implement this feature.

 ## Features